 While most coins are not worth more than ther face value, some are worth much more.
 Here are a few things to look for when determining your coin’s value:

 Coins can deteriorate if exposed to cigarette smoke, rubber, paint, textiles such as wool and felt, and too much humidity.
 Keep your coins pristine by storing them in airtight plastic holders, such as the encapsulation slabs of third-party grading services.
 Then, put them in a secure place like a bank safe deposit box for safe keeping.
 Unprotected coins are easy prey for a thief who breaks into your home.

-Like your other valuables, coins should be insured, so that they can be replaced or repaired if damaged, lost, or stolen.
-Look for a valuable articles policy that will provide all-risk, worldwide coverage with no deductible.
+Like your other valuables, coins may be insured, so that they can be replaced or repaired if damaged, lost, or stolen.
+Look for an insurance policy that will provide accidental damage, worldwide coverage with no deductible.
 Some policies will also provide a limit of automatic coverage for newly acquired coins.